cosmos/vega-test/README.md

-## ⚠️ The contents of this reposiroty have now moved to the [cosmos/testnets](https://github.com/cosmos/testnets) repository and will be maintained there.
+## ⚠️ The contents of this repository have now been moved tothe [cosmos/testnets](https://github.com/cosmos/testnets) repository and will be maintained there.

 # Cosmos-Hub Vega Upgrade Testnet Instructions